aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 </html>
 ```

-In order to inject custom labels, it is required to assign the [**WorkbookSettings.globalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/workbooksettings/#globalizationSettings--) property to an instance of the **CustomSettings** class defined above before adding the Subtotals to the worksheet.
+In order to inject custom labels, you need to assign the `WorkbookSettings.globalizationSettings` property to an instance of the **CustomSettings** class defined above before adding the subtotals to the worksheet.

 ```html
 <!DOCTYPE html>